 Employee monitoring solutions give employers the means to restrict internet access, configure USB access control, track employee performance, avoid legal liabilities, mitigate data breaches as part of a data loss prevention (DLP) strategy, and increase the organization’s cybersecurity.

 Organizations that wish to use employee monitoring for data loss prevention, insider threat detection, data-informed management, and increased productivity must do so with the well-being of their workforce in mind.
-If the implementation is too invasive, not appropriately transparent, or misused the employees within the organization may feel that their privacy and ability to self-manage are not respected.
+If the implementation is too invasive, not appropriately transparent, or misused the employees may feel that their privacy and ability to self-manage are not respected.

 This guide will advise organizations on how to create a productive employee monitoring strategy that respects employee privacy and keeps the organization’s data secure.Table of Contents